yashkumarsharma/vagrant-selenium/README.md

 It takes time for the first "vagrant up".
 You need to download BaseBox (the Ubuntu server) and to execute provisioning script to install a complete Selenium infrastructure and Protractor.

+This screen recording demonstrates simplified Protractor test cases that borrow from [http://www.protractortest.org/#/tutorial](http://www.protractortest.org/#/tutorial).
+The screen recording shows you the steps to run test examples using real and headless browser.

 ![Logo](https://github.com/vorachet/vagrant-e2etesting-protractor/raw/master/demo.gif)